Let app users enter some app sections without creating an account

 With the Firebase anonymous login option, you can allow users to enter your app without authenticating or creating an account.
 You can choose which screens can be accessed with anonymous login, and which ones require the user to be authenticated.

-- Logged: user who has logged in using email/password or phone login.
+Logged: Users who have logged in using email/password, phone login or social login.

-This feature needs to be set up together with any of the Firebase authentication methods (email/password, phone or both).
+This feature needs to be set up together with any of the Firebase authentication methods (email/password, phone or social login).
 Therefore, you'll need to create a Firebase project and follow the steps indicated in the Firebase authentication guide.

 The following Bravo tags are needed to set it up.

 [action:login:firebase-anonymous].
 This tag is used to specify an anonymous login action on a UI element.
-For instance, could be added to a link/button where, if the user presses, they enter the app in anonymous mode (without user credentials).
+For example, it can be applied to a link or button, enabling users to enter the app anonymously (without requiring user credentials) upon pressing it.

 [require:scope:<list of roles, separated by commas>].
 This tag needs to be added at page level.
 It sets the roles a user needs to have in order to access an app page.
 For Firebase anonymous login, there are the following two options: